denten-books/plain-text/1-metaphor.md

 ### 1.4 Mimesis of Direct Manipulation

-"An interface is by nature a form of artistic imitation: a *mimesis*," Brenda Laurel wrote in her seminal 1984 essay "Interface as Mimesis."
+"An interface is by nature a form of artistic imitation: a *mimesis*," Brenda Laurel wrote in her important 1984 essay "Interface as Mimesis."
 She went on to write that "if designing interfaces feels like painting on cave walls by flickering torchlight, it is only because we, the designers, have not availed ourselves of better illumination: the science of the mimetic arts, poetics" [@laurel_brenda_interface_1986, 67].
 Laurel, who started her academic career